carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 ### Resource requests

-But what about more important changes, such as the number of CPUs and memory for our jobs?
+But what about more important changes, such as the number of cores and memory for our jobs?
 One thing that is absolutely critical when working on an HPC system is specifying the resources required to run a job.
 This allows the scheduler to find the right time and place to schedule our job.
 If you do not specify requirements (such as the amount of time you need), you will likely be